mapbox/awesome-vector-tiles/README.md

 ## Servers

 - [tessera](https://github.com/mojodna/tessera) - Supports serving and rendering vector tiles.
 Uses the same core libraries as Mapbox Studio.
-- [tilestrata](https://github.com/naturalatlas/tilestrata) - with tilestrata-vt, can generate vector tiles
+- [tilestrata](https://github.com/naturalatlas/tilestrata) - with tilestrata-vt, it can generate Mapnik Vector Tiles; with [tilestrata-postgismvt](https://github.com/Stezii/tilestrata-postgismvt), it can serve Mapbox Vector Tiles from a PostGIS db
 - [SpatialServer (PGRestAPI)](https://github.com/spatialdev/PGRestAPI) - A multi-purpose GeoSpatial NodeJS web server created at [SpatialDev](http://spatialdev.com) that not only serves MBTiles stuffed with vector tiles, it can also cut vector tiles on the fly from a PostGIS database.
 - [Utilery](https://github.com/etalab/utilery) Server to generate vector tiles from PostGIS queries.
 Python based
 - [tileserver](https://github.com/tilezen/tileserver) Mapzen Vector Tile Service.